 Children can walk thanks to the surgical programs on board.

-Mercy Ships train local health professionals (doctors, physiotherapists or even social workers) to correct Club feet in stages, by means of successive casts.
+Mercy Ships train local health professionals (doctors, physiotherapists or even social workers) to correct clubfoot in stages, by means of successive casts.
 We are able to treat 20 to 30 children at the same time, over a three month period.

 Training, Capacity Building & Prevention

 Mercy Ships collaborates with governments and local health ministries in order to improve the national healthcare infrastructure.
-Mercy Ships works with local surgeons and nurses, offering them training and opportunities to learn specific techniques.
-In addition, Mercy Ships contributes to the long-term eradication of preventable diseases which can lead to serious consequences, by conducting community health education programs.
+We work with local surgeons and nurses, offering them training and opportunities to learn specific techniques.
+In addition, Mercy Ships contributes to the long-term eradication of preventable diseases which can lead to serious consequences by conducting community health education programs.

 In 2014 and 2016, 162 orthopaedic treatments were conducted in Madagascar, and from 2017-2018, 82 orthopaedic patients were treated in Cameroon!